Eye of the Beholder (film): Plot

-Stephen Wilson aka "The Eye" (Ewan McGregor) is an intelligence agent whose current assignment is to track down the socialite son of his wealthy boss and find out what trouble he has gotten himself into.
+Stephen Wilson, a.k.a.
+"The Eye" (Ewan McGregor), is an intelligence agent whose current assignment is to track down the socialite son of his wealthy boss and find out what trouble he has gotten himself into.
 This leads him to Joanna Eris (Ashley Judd), a serial killer who is in a relationship with the son, whom she murders.
 Stephen is a witness to the crime.

 At Penn Station in Pittsburgh, Eris commits yet another murder, enabling Stephen to finally corner her as he prepares to call for backup.
 Instead of turning her in, Stephen follows her in an effort to save her.
 He hallucinates constantly that his young daughter – whom he hasn't seen since his ex-wife took custody of her – is with him, and comes to think of Eris as a vulnerable, lost child.

 Stephen follows her across the country and through several murders.
-He soon discovers that Eris and her father were very poor and that he had abandoned her, explaining her pathological hatred of men.
-When Eris helps a rich blind man (Patrick Bergin) in an airport, the two become involved, fall in love and become engaged, and it looks like they might even live a happy life together.
+He soon discovers that Eris and her father were very poor and he abandoned her, explaining her pathological hatred of men.
+When Eris helps a rich blind man (Patrick Bergin) in an airport, the two fall in love and become engaged, and might even live a happy life together.
 Stephen, who has witnessed all of this, is desperate to keep her from killing again.
 While the couple is on the way to the chapel for the wedding, Stephen shoots out one of their tires and the car crashes, killing Eris' fiancé.
 Stephen follows a grief-stricken Eris as she takes off for the desert.